-Contract Manufacturer Commitments-Our independent contract manufacturers procure components and build our products based on our forecasts.
+Contract Manufacturer and Other Commitments-Our independent contract manufacturers procure components and build our products based on our forecasts.
 These forecasts are based on estimates of future demand for our products, which are in turn based on historical trends and an analysis from our sales and marketing organizations, adjusted for overall market conditions.
 In order to reduce manufacturing lead times and plan for adequate component supply, we may issue purchase orders to some of our independent contract manufacturers which may not be cancelable.
-As of June 30, 2011, we had \$18.3 million of open purchase orders with our independent contract manufacturers that may not be cancelable.
+As of March 31, 2012, we had \$29.3 million of open purchase orders with our independent contract manufacturers that are not cancelable.